 Salespeople that understand what each buyer role wants to know, can convert data into insights and can eliminate sources of friction will be valued by customers and gain valuable customer engagement.

-The future of sales belongs to salespeople that facilitate customer self-learning and compliment that learning with insights that compare alternatives, minimize decision risk and increase buyer confidence.
+The future belongs to salespeople that facilitate customer self-learning and compliment that learning with insights that compare alternatives, minimize decision risk and increase buyer confidence.

 The Future of Sales is Data Driven